-At Hamline Elementary, we have two fourth grade classrooms.
+At Hamline Elementary, we have one fourth grade classroom, and one classroom composed of students from both fourth and fifth grades.
 Class size is approximately 25 students per classroom.
 Our student body is diverse with many native languages and cultures.
 We also have an ELL teacher to support this grade level.

-Last but certainly not least, through our partnership with Hamline University fourth grade has swimming lessons at HU throught the YMCA for free.
+Hamline University Partnership: We have swimming lessons at HU through the YMCA for free.
 We also have academic pairings through literacy, math and other areas such as social justice.

 - Pebble Go